Mark-code789/Mark-code789.github.io/README.md

 - Requires latest browsers. if not update is needed.
 - Online gaming can be frustrating for slow networks.
 ## Contributing
 Thank you for supporting this project.
-Contributions and suggestions are welcomed to make this it effective and efficient.
+Contributions and suggestions are welcomed to make this effective and efficient.
 I will highly appreciate contributions for:
 - Getting cross-browser precise location for pieces and cells.
 - Making AI faster at deeper depths. i.e implementing effective **Transposition Tables**, **History Tables**, **Killer Moves** or use other algorithms.